mario-to-lowercase/MicroDoc/pages/getting-started.md

 For basic testing, you can simply open the `index.html` file in your browser:

-1. Navigate to your Microblog directory
+1. Navigate to your MicroDoc directory
 2. Double-click on `index.html` or open it with your browser

 Note: Some features like URL routing may not work properly with direct file access.